BunsDev/agent-factory/README.md

 <!-- <br/> -->

-Start with [/1-first-agent/](/1-first-agent) for the first scenario in the masterclass where we create our very first AI agent.

 The below instructions assume you already have Git, Python, and Pip installed.
 If you do not, you can install [Python + Pip from here](https://www.python.org/downloads/) and [Git from here](https://git-scm.com/).

-First clone this GitHub repository, open up a terminal, and change your directory to the folder for the current scenario you are watching (example: start with [/1-first-agent/](/1-first-agent)).
+First clone this GitHub repository, open up a terminal, and change your directory to the folder for the current scenario you are watching (example: start with [/tools/pydantic-ai/](/pydantic-ai)).

 The below instructions work on any OS - Windows, Linux, or Mac.

-You will need to use the environment variables defined in the .env.example file in the folder (example for the first one: [`1-first-agent/.env.example`](/1-first-agent/.env.example)) to set up your API keys and other configuration.
+You will need to use the environment variables defined in the .env.example file in the folder (example for pydantic-ai: [`pydantic-ai/.env.example`](/tools/pydantic-ai/.env.example)) to set up your API keys and other configuration.
 Turn the .env.example file into a `.env` file, and supply the necessary environment variables.

 After setting up the .env file, run the below commands to create a Python virtual environment and install the necessary Python packages to run the code.